 Most staged homes sell for the listing price or very close to it, and sometimes even more.
 This can happen if there’s a bidding war or a seller wants to make sure they come in with the highest... offer so they come in high just in case other offers come in.

 Selling a home involves so many factors.
 Staging is one component, but if the other components are not in place, no amount of staging will help.
 Here are just a few other factors that come into play.

 What Does the Overall Home Staging Process Look Like?

 Next, they will do a thorough observation and evaluation of your home.
 We work on a 7-step staging plan and evaluation is the first step.
 The stager will take measurements to draw rough floor plans and make note of large pieces.
 They will also take lots of pictures of all the rooms and spaces, and from different angles.

 Next, the stager will go back to the office and prepare a detailed, extensive report that includes: the home’s positive features and negative features; a suggested floor plan;... suggestions and ideas; tips and tricks; resources; as well as a thorough outline of the steps to take and how to complete each step.
 They will usually come back and go over the report with you and walk through the home with the plan.

 If you need more help, most stagers will offer a package that includes coming back to help with the implementation of the staging plan they developed for you.
 This is usually charged by the hour, ½ day, or full day.

 It is recommended all homes should be staged: residential, new construction, condos, townhouses, vacant homes, and rental apartments or homes.
-I also suggest staging regardless of market conditions.
-In other words, I believe everyone and every home can benefit from staging.
+We also suggest staging regardless of market conditions.
+In other words, we believe everyone and every home can benefit from staging.
 Some may need more staging than others, but all homes should be staged.

 Updated by Ronique Gibson - Home Staging Expert